What is a Pre-Sentence Investigation, or PSI?

 If you take a plea that includes a possible sentence of probation, or if you are found guilty of a misdemeanor or felony at trial, a judge may order you to undergo a pre-sentence investigation, also known as a PSI.

 The PSI will be performed by the Office of Probation in the county where you live.
 So, for example, if you are a resident of Livingston County who takes a plea to a misdemeanor (with a probation sentence) in Monroe County, the judge in Monroe County will order a PSI.
-That order will go to the Monroe County Office of Probation.
-The Monroe County Office of Probation will request a PSI from the Livingston County Office of Probation.
 The Livingston County Office of Probation will then schedule an appointment for you to come in and speak with them.

 There are a few important things to know about pre-sentence investigations.

 - You may need to report to the Probation Department immediately after taking the plea offer.
 The PSI will not be held that day, but Probation will collect your contact information so that they can contact you later.
 If you are taking a plea to a felony in Ontario or Livingston Counties, there will be a probation officer right in the courtroom, and you can speak with them at court.
 In Rochester City Court or Monroe County or Supreme Courts, you will need to report to Probation immediately after taking the plea.

 - You need to show up on time to the PSI.
 If you don't show up or fully cooperate with the PSI, the judge may not be bound to her sentence promise.
 On a misdemeanor plea, that means that the judge could throw out the probation promise and sentence you to jail.